crashfort/SourceDemoRender/ReadMe.md

 This video editor can open everything SDR outputs.

 ## Extensions
 External modules can extend SDR with other functions.
-The public interface that your module should implement is available here [Extension.hpp](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/Extension/Include/SDR%20Extension/Extension.hpp) and example projects here [Sample Extension](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/SampleExtension/Main/SampleMain.cpp) and [Preview Window](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/PreviewWindowExtension/Main/PreviewWindowMain.cpp).
+The public interface that your module should implement is available at [Extension.hpp](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/Extension/Include/SDR%20Extension/Extension.hpp) and example projects [Sample Extension](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/SampleExtension/Main/SampleMain.cpp) and [Preview Window](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/PreviewWindowExtension/Main/PreviewWindowMain.cpp).

 Extensions will only be loaded inside the ``Enabled`` folder.
 You can use the ``Disabled`` feature as storage for disabled extensions.
 To order extensions you enter their filenames in the order you want in ``Order.json``.